Running Windows 10 on Ubuntu with support for 2D accelerated video, disk, network and touch support

 This setup will accelerate the virtual VM for disk, network, video, random device, and memory, it also adds support for touch screen for windows 10 running inside Ubuntu.

-Download the iso for windows 10 from Microsoft web site, install the image using a regular gnome-boxes interface.
+Download the iso for windows 11 or windows 10 from Microsoft web site, install the image using a regular gnome-boxes interface.

 Then download the virtio-win-XXX.iso from here, pick the latest version.